Doze-D/Martian-Gothic-Unification---GFX-file-converter/README.md

 # Martian-Gothic-Unification---GFX-file-converter
 Python .PY script tool to convert GFX-files of Martian Gothic: Unification into PNG and back to GFX.

+NOTE: Created with Claude AI, Sonett v5 model, tested by me.

+Feel free to give feedback, suggestions and even fork this further.

 ## Container format

 ```